SpeedStriker243/searchless/README.md

 It took me about an hour to get working.

-(Your browser needs to support JavaScript's replaceAll function for this to work.)
+Your browser needs to support JavaScript's replaceAll function for this to work.<br>
+Looking for a browser to use this with?
+I recommend [Ungoogled Chromium](https://github.com/Eloston/ungoogled-chromium).

 ## How to use
 Configure your web browser to use the search engine link as follows: